Designing for Upsales

 Basic card construction

 Cards are a common element in the Upsales UI design.
-The contruction is a rough sketch of our cards are constructed.
+The construction is a rough sketch of our cards are constructed.

 Card padding